Lectures on 4d N=1 dynamics and related topics: (0,2) triality

 \subsection{\Nequals{(0,2)} triality}

 Gadde, Gukov and Putrov considered the following \Nequals{(0,2)} gauge theory \cite{Gadde:2013lxa,Gadde:2014ppa}.
 We use $\U(N_c)$ as the gauge group.
-Then, as matter fields, we introduce: \begin{itemize} \item $N_1$ chiral multiplets $\Phi$ in the fundamental, \item $N_2$ chiral multiplets $P$ in the antifundamental, \item $N_3$ Fermi multiplets $\Psi$ in the antifundamental, \item $N_1N_2$ gauge-singlet Fermi multiplets $M$ with the superpotential interaction $\int d\theta_+ \tr M \Phi P$. \item and two Fermi multiplets $\Omega_{1,2}$ in the determinant representation. \end{itemize} The cancellation of the $\SU(N_c)$ anomaly requires $N_c=(N_1+N_2-N_3)/2$.
+Then, as matter fields, we introduce:\footnote{ S. Nawata notified the author that the names of the fields $\Phi$ and $P$ used here are swapped with respect to the names used in the original papers.
+The author thanks him and apologizes the readers for the inconveniences this might cause. } \begin{itemize} \item $N_1$ chiral multiplets $\Phi$ in the fundamental, \item $N_2$ chiral multiplets $P$ in the antifundamental, \item $N_3$ Fermi multiplets $\Psi$ in the antifundamental, \item $N_1N_2$ gauge-singlet Fermi multiplets $M$ with the superpotential interaction $\int d\theta_+ \tr M \Phi P$. \item and two Fermi multiplets $\Omega_{1,2}$ in the determinant representation. \end{itemize} The cancellation of the $\SU(N_c)$ anomaly requires $N_c=(N_1+N_2-N_3)/2$.
 The $\U(1)$ part of the gauge anomaly is canceled thanks to the Fermi multiplets $\Omega_{1,2}$.

 There are flavor symmetries $\SU(N_{1,2,3})$; in addition, we have three anomaly-free $\U(1)$ symmetry under which various fields are charged as follows:

 Let us denote this theory by the following diagram: where we introduced $n_i=N-N_i$ and $N=(N_1+N_2+N_3)/2$.
 Note that $N_c=n_3$, and also that $n_1+n_2+n_3=N$.
 Here, the central circle denotes the gauge symmetry, the squares flavor symmetries, the solid lines chiral multiplets, the dotted lines Fermi multiplets; the presence or the absence of the arrow tips at an end of an edge shows that the corresponding matter fields are fundamentals or anti-fundamentals, respectively; and curvy lines show that the fields are Fermi multiplets in the determinant representation.